 Additionally, while at Design Commission, I helped conceive and launch UI Stencils, a product company focused on tools for interface designers.
 This provided a first-hand experience with building a consumer-facing product company – knowledge that was applied directly to the studio’s client consulting work.

 In 2017, feeling ready for a change, I closed Design Commission and joined the Cloud and Enterprise Data team at Microsoft.
-Working primarily on Azure Data Factory, a data orchestration tool, I help direct design thinking about the product and manage a small team of designers to support the product and engineering teams.
-I also work with the Azure Portal Framework team, leading a v-team effort to create toolkits for designers to use.
+Working primarily on Azure Data Factory, a data orchestration tool, I helped direct design thinking about the product and manage a small team of designers to support the product and engineering teams.

 I value education and have taught at both The School of Visual Concepts and The University of Washington.
-I also invest back into the community through a number mentoring and advisory roles as well as organizing and hosting CreativeMornings in Seattle.
+I also invest back into the community through a number of mentoring and advisory roles as well as serving as the founding organizer and host of CreativeMornings in Seattle from 2011 to 2019.

-When not in front of a screen, I enjoy spending time with my wife and two kids.
-Otherwise, you can find me standing in the middle of a mountain river with a fly rod in my hand.
+When not in front of a screen, I enjoy spending time with my wife, two kids, and two insane, but loveable, dogs.
+Otherwise, you can find me standing in the middle of a river with a fly rod in my hand.